dawnmaii/LURAP-Chagatai/README.md

-# LURAP-Chagatai: Chagatai Text Morphological Analysis
+# Chagatai Text Morphological Analysis

 ## What This Tool Does